starter821/cse163/README.md

 Question 2:

-Question 3: We provided a search bar that user can type year they want to see the pie chart.
+Question 3: We provided a search bar that user can type year they want to see the pie chart. \n
-            Run following Moduel.
+            Run following Module.

             import pandas as pd
             import plotly.express as px